mckillop72/boomi-gcp/README.md

 You must have a Boomi account with unused molecule licenses.

+The Boomi platform password you use will be visible in Cloud Build history after execution.

 ## Steps

 1. Create a Google Cloud Platform account if you don't have one.
 This deployment should work on the free tier.